The side of the Radcliffe Camera through a black gate

 Additional information

 This course has sessions in Oxford.
 You will need to meet your travel and accommodation costs in attending these sessions.
 You are not required to take any therapy sessions for this course, however some students choose to do so.
 If you choose to take therapy, you will be responsible for the cost incurred.
 Therapy ranges from c. £40 to £80 per hour, and possibly more in London, but some therapists offer reductions for students.
-For accreditation purposes student membership of UPCA is required throughout the course, currently £21 per year.
+For accreditation purposes membership of UPCA is required throughout the programme, currently Student Membership (applicable during PG Certificate course) is £21 per year, and Trainee Membership (applicable during the PG Diploma and MSt courses) is £45 per year.

 Living costs